Toddler Travel Essential Packing List

 The Amazon Fire Tablet 7 is one of the most popular and best-selling tablets for toddlers.
 It comes with Amazon Freetime Unlimited, which gives you access to over 20,000 apps to keep your toddler busy.

 We usually download his favorite shows before traveling, so he can watch shows throughout our flights.
 If you are looking for more affordable tablets for your toddler.

 Headphones are godsent because you don’t have to listen to the same song a thousand times a day.
 For example, we watch Hotel Transylvania 3 at least twice per day, every day.

 When choosing the best headphones for your toddler, make sure the volume does not exceed 85 dB.
 Remember, prolonged exposure to loud noises can result in long-term hearing loss.

-The LeapFrog Builders are my favorite blocks for our toddler.
+The LeapFrog Builders are my favorite blocks for our toddlers.
 We got them because they help teach him colors, shapes, animals, and food.

 They are the only blocks I can build something that looks cool.
 Also, they are a lot cheaper than LEGOS and affordable.